-As stated on p.
-10, the unit of credit is the semester hour.
-Each semester hour represents the equivalent of one class period of 50 minutes in length for 15 weeks of instruction plus one exam week.
+As stated under the Registration section, the unit of credit is the semester hour.
+Each semester hour represents the equivalent of one class period of 50 minutes in length for 15 weeks of instruction.
 Sessions varying in length satisfy equivalent standards.